Ciceu-Giurgești

 Ciceu-Giurgești (Csicsógyörgyfalva; Gergesdorf) is a commune in Bistrița-Năsăud County, Transylvania, Romania.
 It is composed of two villages, Ciceu-Giurgești and Dumbrăveni (Gáncs).
 It also included three other villages until 2002, when they were split off to form Negrilești Commune.

+Geography

 The commune is located in the eastern part of the county, on the border with Cluj County.
 It lies on the banks of the river Valea Mare.

+Demographics

+At the 2021 census, the commune had a population of 1,335, of which 91.46% were Romanians and 3.6% Roma.